Continuing our miniseries on robo advisor reviews, we’d like to look at the OCBC RoboInvest next.

 So, is OCBC RoboInvest good?

-If the $3,500 initial minimum investment and the 0.88%++ annual fees do not perturb you, I would say that the OCBC RoboInvest is great based on their wide selection of 28 investment portfolios.
+If the initial minimum investment which varies from portfolio to portfolio and the 0.88%++ annual fees do not perturb you, I would say that the OCBC RoboInvest is great based on their wide selection of 37 investment portfolios.

 With other robo advisors, the set algorithms churn out portfolios based on few questions.
 This means that one has to fully trust in the company’s investment methodology with little control.
 The advantage of using OCBC RoboInvest is that you can select from a range of portfolios that best suits you.